IMOP-lab/SASAN-Pytorch/README.md

   <img src="https://github.com/IMOP-lab/SASAN-Pytorch/blob/main/figures/FINE.png"width=80% height=80%>
 </div>
 <p align=center>
-  Figure 2: The FINE Module.
+  Figure 2: Structure of the FINE module.
 </p>

 FINE combines spatial and frequency domain information to add low-frequency details from the original image to the feature map.
 This preserves the main structural information and effectively reduces noise and other disturbances.